mcogswell/mcogswell.github.com/index.md

 <img class="img-responsive intro-pic" align="left" width="25%" src="/assets/me_canyon.jpeg" alt="Michael">

+I am a research scientist at SRI International's Center for Vision Technologies in Princeton, NJ.
+I work on a wide range of machine learning applications centered around the application of deep learning to vision and language problems.

-I'm a 5th year PhD candidate advised by <a href="https://www.cc.gatech.edu/~dbatra/index.html">Dhruv Batra</a>
+During my PhD I was advised by <a href="https://www.cc.gatech.edu/~dbatra/index.html">Dhruv Batra</a>
-and working closely with <a href="https://www.cc.gatech.edu/~parikh/">Devi Parikh</a>
+and worked closely with <a href="https://www.cc.gatech.edu/~parikh/">Devi Parikh</a>
 at Georgia Tech.
-My research interests are broadly in artificial intelligence with a focus on deep learning.
-During my PhD I have explored these interests by building and understanding neural networks as applied to vision and language.
+During my PhD I explored these interests by building and understanding neural networks as applied to vision and language.

-<span class="text-danger">I am on the job market!
-(Dec.
-2019)</span>

 I want to contribute to technically and philosophically challenging long term research projects.